 Script Supervisors

-Pro scene matching management making sure your Japanese production cuts seamlessly.
+Pro scene matching that keeps your Japanese production cutting seamlessly.

-Here is how this works in practice.
-A script supervisor tracks scene matching, timing, and script coverage across the shooting process, keeping detailed records of each take.
-They make sure that wardrobe, props, actor positions, and dialogue stay steady across shots that may be filmed days or weeks apart.
-Whether shooting at Toho Studios in Tokyo or across Kyoto\'s ancient temples and Osaka\'s modern districts, scene matching tracking keeps Japan\'s detail-oriented shoots precise.
+A script supervisor tracks scene matching, timing, and script coverage through the shoot.
+They keep close records of each take.
+They hold wardrobe, props, actor positions, and dialogue steady across shots filmed days or weeks apart.
+You might shoot at Toho Studios in Tokyo, across Kyoto\'s ancient temples, or in Osaka\'s modern districts.
+This tracking keeps Japan\'s detail-driven shoots precise.

-Here is the short of it.
-We connect you with script supervisors who bring careful attention to detail and calm efficiency to each set.
-Our network has script supervisors skilled with major Japanese features, NHK shoots, and global co-productions filming across Tokyo, Osaka, and Kyoto.
+We connect you with script supervisors who bring sharp focus and a calm, steady pace to each set.
+Our network spans pros skilled on major Japanese features, NHK shoots, and global co-productions.
+They work across Tokyo, Osaka, and Kyoto.

 ACT 01